k3rielit/pdshell/wbs/README.md

 The `CreateShortcut`/`CreateIcon`/`CreateLink` commands work for executables, regular files, and directories as well.
 They're' just synonyms for the same command.

 The `ExecuteSql` command depends on the ODBC Connector ( [Download](https://dev.mysql.com/downloads/connector/odbc/) ).
 It needs the driver to be specified, it'll be `{MySQL ODBC 8.0 Unicode Driver}` for MySQL 8.0 for example.

+The `Uninstall` command searches for a program's key in *HKEY_USERS\S-1-5-19\Environment\TEMP*, then uninstalls it using MsiExec's passive mode (only a progressbar pops up).

 ## TODO